Downtown Elementary School

 Downtown Elementary School’s tile floor of the entrance rotunda was completed in 2003.
 Lurlynn Franklin’s design features individuals dressed to represent a variety of jobs and careers, and was inspired by the work of 35 students who explored the theme “Working in Downtown Memphis” during a January art workshop and trolley tour.
 Franklin is a local artist and elementary school art teacher.

 About the Artist

-A recipient of an MFA in Painting from Memphis College of Art, Lurlynn Franklin is currently an art educator at Lincoln Elementary School and is compiling a new series of works.
+A recipient of an MFA in Painting from Memphis College of Art, Lurlynn Franklin is currently an Exploratory Art Teacher/Phonic Interventionalist with the Achievement School District in Memphis and is compiling a new series of works.